arogyaconnect/Galerie/README.md

 $ cd Galerie
 $ npx hardhat node
 ```
+- It's necessary to bootup the local blockchain network before setting up your metmask Network configurations for Hardhat!

 ### 6. Download Metamask Browser Extension
 - Ensure you correctly setup the Extension according to step 7 for proper working of the application